Theodorulus/Calculator/README.md

 # Calculator

-Algorithm to calculate a given mathematical expression with multiple parenthesis.
+Algorithm to calculate given mathematical expression with multiple parenthesis.